datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 continue to render the Member incapable of performing such tasks for a continuous period of ninety (90) days or one hundred eighty (180) days in any one (1) year period.
-Of the three Illinois licensed physicians, one shall be the Member’s personal physician, one shall be a physician employed by and selected by the Company, and one shall be selected by the mutual agreement of the other two physicians.
+Of the three Illinois licensed physicians, one shall be the Member's personal physician, one shall be a physician employed by and selected by the Company, and one shall be selected by the mutual agreement of the other two physicians.